-Outside the Land of Israel, in the Diaspora (the Jewish People outside of Israel), an eighth day of Passover is also celebrated, which begins tonight.
-This extra day, called Acharon Shel Pesach (Last Day of Passover), is devoted to the Messiah (HaMashiach).
+This extra eighth day, called Acharon Shel Pesach (Last Day of Passover), is devoted to the Messiah (HaMashiach).

 The Torah readings for this day are beautiful Messianic prophecies that promise the Messianic era.

-This day was instituted by Rabbi Israel ben Eliezer, also called Baal Shem Tov, a Jewish mystical rabbi who lived from August 25, 1698 – May 22, 1760.
+A meal (seudah) for the Messiah on the eighth day was instituted by Rabbi Israel ben Eliezer (1698–1760), also called Baal Shem Tov.
 He is considered the founder of Chassidic Judaism, a branch of Orthodox Judaism.
+The Chassidim bring a lot of JOY to the worship of God within Judaism.

-Belief in an eventual coming of a Messiah is one of the thirteen foundational principles of the Jewish faith, according to Rambam (an acronym of the name Rabbi Mosheh Ben Maimon), one of the most prolific and well respected Torah scholars of the Middle Ages.
+It is one of the thirteen foundational principles of the Jewish faith, according to Rambam (an acronym of the name Rabbi Mosheh Ben Maimon), one of the most prolific and well-respected Torah scholars of the Middle Ages:

 The Hebrew term Mashiach means anointed one, from the practice of anointing the kings of Israel with oil; therefore, the Mashiach will be the one anointed as King of Kings in the end of days.